opencord/bbsim/docs/source/index.rst

            Use 'unique' for incremental values, 'shared' to use the same value in all the ONUs (default "shared") -sadisFormat string
-           Which format should sadis expose? [att|dt|tt] (default "att")
+           Which format should sadis expose? [att|dt|tt] (default "att") -enableEvents
+           Set this flag for publishing BBSim events on configured kafkaAddress -kafkaAddress string
+           IP:Port for kafka, used only when bbsimEvents flag is set (default ":9092") -ca string
+           Set the mode for controlled activation of PON ports and ONUs -enableperf bool
+           Setting this flag will cause BBSim to not store data like traffic schedulers, flows of ONUs etc -kafkaEventTopic string
+           Set the topic on which BBSim publishes events on kafka

 ``BBSim`` also looks for a configuration file in ``configs/bbsim.yaml`` from which it reads a number of default settings.
 The command line options listed